Tagged or AnyVal?

 So it works, great, but are there any downsides?
 Well, there are:

-• as such, hardly any library support them out of the box.
-When I used tagged types with Circe or Slick, I ended up writing my own extensions methods, which were basically lifting existing type classes,
+• as such, hardly any library supports them out of the box.
+When I used tagged types with Circe or Slick, I ended up writing my own extension methods, which were basically lifting existing type classes,

-• libraries that do rely on tagged types - like Shapeless - assumes, that they are used internally and not directly by the programmer.
-In current version of Shapeless (2.3.2) labelled generics don’t work with tagged types - it was fixed on snapshot version, but if you try to use type class derivation with tagged types on stable version, you’ll end up with compiler errors,
+• libraries that do rely on tagged types - like Shapeless - assume that they are used internally and not directly by the programmer.
+In the current version of Shapeless (2.3.2) labelled generics don’t work with tagged types - it was fixed in a snapshot version, but if you try to use type class derivation with tagged types on the stable version, you’ll end up with compiler errors,

-• type classes are often invariant, so even if String @@ Name can be passed everywhere plain String fits, Rep[String @@ Name] is not Rep[String] and, so e.g. Slick extension methods for String database column won’t work.
+• type classes are often invariant, so even if String @@ Name can be passed everywhere plain String fits, Rep[String @@ Name] is not Rep[String], so, e.g., Slick extension methods for a String database column won’t work.

 AnyVals